-Diabetes is a life-long disease that increases the risk of many dangerous health complications, including kidney failure, heart attack, stroke, amputation, blindness, etc. Luckily, there are medications and insulin shots that can help you lower the blood glucose levels.
+Diabetes is a life-long disease that increases the risk of many dangerous health complications, including kidney failure, heart attack, stroke, amputation, blindness, etc. Luckily, there are medications and insulin shots that can help us lower blood glucose levels.

-In fact, a lot of older type 2 diabetes patients have been treated too aggressively with potentially harmful consequences, according to a 2017 study.
+In fact, a lot of older type 2 diabetes patients have been treated too aggressively with potentially harmful consequences, Forbes.

-Tight glycemic control hasn’t been proven as beneficial for older adults who have the disease for a long time and suffer from vascular complications.
+Tight glycemic control hasn’t been proven beneficial for older adults who have had the disease for a long time and suffer from vascular complications.

 Researchers suggest that any benefit of tight glycemic control for those with shorter life expectancy could be outweighed by the risk of too low blood glucose.

-Even though the study was conducted on only 319 adults with type 2 diabetes older than 69, it showed that overtreating type 2 diabetes is a real problem, at least in 20% of them.
+Even though the study was conducted on only 319 adults with type 2 diabetes older than 69, it showed that overtreating the disease is a real problem, at least in 20% of them.

-This blood test measures your average blood glucose levels over the past 2-3 months.
+This blood test measures a person’s average blood glucose levels over the past 2-3 months.
 Usually, diabetes patients have A1C less than 5.7, and those with prediabetes have A1C levels ranging from 5.7 to 6.4.

-Even though you would think that everything higher than 6.4 is bad for your health, you’re wrong.
-The treatment of diabetes is not about reducing your blood sugar levels to dangerous levels but reducing them just enough to prevent diabetes complications.
+Even though we would think that everything higher than 6.4 is bad for our health, we’re wrong.
+The treatment of this condition is not about reducing blood sugar levels to dangerous levels but reducing them just enough to prevent complications.

 That’s why experts recommend avoiding A1Cs of less than 7 but getting them to less than 7.5.

-If you have many other medical problems, along with diabetes, diabetes overtreatment could be riskier and less beneficial for you.
-Mayo Clinic explains that about 20 percent of people with complex health histories get intensive treatment of diabetes.
+If a person has many other medical problems, along with this chronic condition, diabetes overtreatment could be riskier and less beneficial for them.
+Mayo Clinic explains that about 20 percent of people with complex health histories get intensive treatment for their disease.

-Older age can sometimes mean fewer benefits from an intensive treatment of diabetes.
-That’s because the treatment of diabetes helps prevent diabetes complications in future.
+Older age can sometimes mean fewer benefits from an intensive treatment of the condition.
+That’s because the treatment of this chronic disease helps prevent complications in the future.

-So, if you have 80 years, taking a lot of diabetes medications and injections to reduce the risk of heart attack at 90 years doesn’t quite make sense.
-In fact, you’re more likely to experience the side effects from those pills than prevent a heart attack.
+So, if one has 80 years, taking a lot of medications and injections to reduce the risk of a heart attack at 90 years doesn’t quite make sense.
+In fact, a person is more likely to experience the side effects of those pills than prevent a heart attack.

 Pills like Amaryl, Diabenase, Micronase, Diabeta, Glucotrol, and other sulfonylureas are not recommended for older patients due to the risk of side effects.
-So, if you’re an older person and take these pills, you might be overtreated for diabetes.
+So, older people who take these pills might be overtreated with diabetes.

-If you have already experienced symptoms of low blood glucose, especially more serious ones which require urgent medical care, it’s maybe time to talk to your doctor about reducing the intensity of your type 2 diabetes treatment.
-Still, your doctor knows what’s best for you.
+If one has already experienced symptoms of low blood glucose, especially more serious ones which require urgent medical care, it’s maybe time to talk to their doctor about reducing the intensity of their treatment.
+After all, their doctor knows what’s best for them.